KevinKipkoechMutai/Project_PhotoZone/README.md

 -node installed on computer
 ## **Installation Process**
 1. Clone the project onto your computer using the git clone command.
 Remember to use my repository address as the source.
-2. After ensuring you have all the html, js, and css files, navigate to the root folder and find the files.
+2. After ensuring you have all the files, open the directory in VSCode and run these commands:

-3. Copy the path of the index.html file.
-Paste and load it on the browser to view my sample webpage.
+    npm install

+    npm start

-5. The website may fail to display contents earlier on depending on internet space and ability to access online resources such as the font-awesome library and the API.
+3. The website may fail to display contents earlier on depending on internet space and ability to access online resources such as the font-awesome library and the API.
 If that happens, please give it a few minutes.
 ## **Technology Used**
 -HTML: Used to construct the page's structure and add content.